1egoman/quail/README.md

 ---
 Yes, plugins.
 Want to tell your 3D printer to print that model of a cactus from a simple API query?
 That's what I thought.

-#### NOTE: Start a plugin by cloning https://github.com/1egoman/qplugin!
+#### NOTE: Start a plugin by forking (or cloning) https://github.com/1egoman/qplugin!
 All the work is done for you!

 All a plugin minimally has to have is an info.json:
 ```json